 With the conclusion of the 2023-24 college basketball campaign, we will look ahead at next season and analyze the top teams and their respective odds, as well as make our official NCAA Tournament championship predictions:

-Woah.
 Head coach Scott Drew has been busy since the end of this past season.
 Drew signed V.J.
-Edgecombe, the nation’s No. 1 small forward recruit, but he didn’t stop there; he also snagged Norchad Omier and Jeremy Roach in the transfer portal, two players who can help Baylor enter contender status.
+Edgecombe, the nation’s No. 1 small forward recruit and a near-sure-fire top-five pick in the 2025 NBA Draft, but he didn’t stop there.

 That group alone would be talented enough to compete for another Big East championship.
 Still, Hurley signed Liam McNeely, a former 5-star Indiana commit, and stole Aidan Mahaney (Saint Mary’s) in the transfer portal.
 Between Diarra, Mahaney, and McNeely, the Huskies have one of the best backcourts in the country.

-An unfortunate season-ending injury to Kevin McCullar Jr. resulted in an early exit from the 2024 NCAA Tournament, but the Jayhawks will be reloaded heading into next season, courtesy of head coach Bill Self’s work on the recruiting trail and in the transfer portal.
+An unfortunate season-ending injury to Kevin McCullar Jr. resulted in an early exit from the 2024 NCAA Tournament.
+Still, the Jayhawks will be reloaded heading into next season, courtesy of head coach Bill Self’s work on the recruiting trail and in the transfer portal.

 There should be no surprises here.
 The Kansas Jayhawks dominated the transfer portal, recruiting incoming freshmen and retaining nearly all of their top talent, save Kevin McCullar, from last season.

-The Jayhawks will have the most experienced, talented, and cohesive team in college basketball entering the 2024-25 regular season, especially if Johnny Furphy decides he wants to play one more year of college basketball.
-At that point, Kansas will have the best starting lineup and bench, a rare combination in the sport.
+The Jayhawks will have the most experienced, talented, and cohesive team in college basketball entering the 2024-25 regular season.

 I love this group’s scoring and shooting ability.
 With so much established cohesiveness, they won’t lose many games, even in the Big 12.

-The UConn Huskies became the first team to win back-to-back National Championships in the NCAA Tournament since the Florida Gators did it in 2006 and 2007.
-Florida had three very talented future NBA players on those teams: Joakim Noah, Al Horford, and Corey Brewer.
+m to win back-to-back National Championships in the NCAA Tournament since the Florida Gators did it in 2006 and 2007.
+Florida had three very talented future NBA players on those teams: Jo

 The NCAA Tournament was founded in 1939, making it 85 years since the inception of one of the most popular sporting events in the world.
 In its beginning stages, the NCAA Tournament only had eight teams but has since expanded to 68 teams as of 2011, when the “First Four” games were introduced.
 There are two ways for teams to get into the NCAA Tournament: winning their conference tournament or receiving an at-large bid.